 - Fallout: New Vegas: In a first for the series, the Lonesome Road DLC has you descending on a lift platform to a nuke silo, with explosions and Tunnelers popping in and out spontaneously.

 - Mass Effect 3 has Shepard and company fighting their way through an elevator shaft during Cerberus's invasion of the Citadel.

 - Sa Ga Frontier: Lute's final battle takes place on a Funicular Stopping every now and then so Spriggan (Final Boss) can equip new parts.

 - Xenoblade Chronicles: early in the game, the Faced Mechon "Xord" comes back from the ether river he fell into and attacks Shulk and the group while they are riding the elevator.
 The trope becomes subverted in that Xord, while damaged, is still the biggest threat.
 It is then played straight once the dismantled Xord teeters off and falls down the shaft, causing a massive ether explosion.
 It's a wonder that, as the elevator only slowly starts to leave in the same cutscene, Shulk and co. manage to get away from the blast in the next cutscene.

 - Metal Gear Solid

 - The first game has two of these.
-There's one where you fight a group of soldiers in stealth mode, and another where they simply leap onto a funicular that Snake is using to leave.
+There's one where you fight a group of soldiers in stealth mode aboard an elevator, and another where more soldiers simply leap onto a funicular that Snake is using to leave.
 In either case, the restricted environment forces Snakes into combat — something normally discouraged in this game when dealing with regular mooks.
 Though, in the second one, at least, you can melee the mooks over the edge, though you won't get the items they drop.